kdieminger/revatureProjectOne/notes/javascript/testing.md

 * `afterEach` - A function that runs after each test.
 * `beforeAll` - A function tat runs before all tests.
 * `afterAll` - A function that runs after all tests.
+* `describe` - Creates a group of tests that all have the same setup.